 - date, sign and stamp the LEAR appointment letter & LEAR roles and duties document generated by the system (both sections must be signed)

-- read the Participant Portal Terms and Conditions and
+- read the Funding & Tenders Portal Terms and Conditions and

 - date, sign and stamp the declaration of consent to the PP Terms & conditions.

 - Upload a scanned version of the following documents in the Participant Register: